aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-dot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to DOT</h2>

+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format which is used to store spreadsheet documents.
+It is an XML-based file format that stores data in cells and is used to create spreadsheets that can be opened and edited in Microsoft Excel.
+DOT is a Microsoft Word Template file format which is used to store document templates.
+It is a text-based file format that stores data in plain text and is used to create documents that can be opened and edited in Microsoft Word.
+Converting XLTM to DOT is necessary when a user wants to open and edit a spreadsheet document in Microsoft Word.

+<h2>How Aspose.Total helps for XLTM to DOT Conversion</h2>
-For a Python developer, who is trying to add a XLTM to DOT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and DOT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and DOT files.
+It helps to automate the conversion process from XLTM to DOT.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library that enables developers to create, manipulate and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a wide range of file formats such as XLS, XLSX, XLTM, CSV, HTML, and PDF.

+Aspose.Words for Python via .NET API is a powerful library that enables developers to create, manipulate and convert documents in various formats.
+It supports a wide range of features such as creating, editing, and converting documents.
+It also supports a wide range of file formats such as DOC, DOCX, DOT, HTML, and PDF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTM to DOT.
+It provides a simple and efficient way to convert XLTM to DOT without any manual intervention.
+It also provides a wide range of features and supports a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary %}}